 Good luck 🙂

 Intriguing takeaways from a Where to Play workshop was last modified: October 30th, 2019 by Marc & Sharon

 CompPair develops healable composite materials for extending the life-time of composite structures.
 Founded by Dr. Amaël Cohades and based on over 12 years of research at EPFL (Switzerland), this startup needs to find the best market opportunity for its innovation.

 The magic of self-healing materials

-While current repair solutions in composites involve monitoring failure, removal of the damaged zones and repair, CompPair’s unique materials enable in-situ reparation of micro-cracks using a simple and cost-efficient thermal mending process (i.e. a blow drier for 1 minute).
+While current repair solutions in composites involve monitoring failure, removal of the damaged zones and repair, CompPair’s unique materials enable in-situ preparation of micro-cracks using a simple and cost-efficient thermal mending process (i.e. a blow dryer for 1 minute).

 The advantages are clear: CompPair provides smart and sustainable composite materials that easily fit into current production lines and can significantly reduce maintenance cost or increase application life-time.